-12-03 (Prior years 11-03 and 10-03) (Initially reported in 2009) Lack of segregation of duties -Separation of certain accounting and administrative duties among employees, which is recommended as an effective internal control procedure, was not adequate to reduce the risk of fraud or misappropriation of assets to an acceptable level.
+13-02 (Prior years 12-03 and 11-03) (Initially reported in 2009) Lack of segregation of duties - Separation of certain accounting and administrative duties among employees, which is recommended as an effective internal control procedure, was not adequate to reduce the risk of fraud or misappropriation of assets to an acceptable level.

 Management's response - Due to the small size of the City's accounting and administrative staff it is sometimes not possible to have perfect segregation of duties in internal controls.
-During the past year the City has had a turnover in accounting and some administrative personnel and is reevaluating internal controls and segregation of duties.
-In the meantime, we have implemented additional management oversight including two signatures on all checks and bank statement review by senior staff prior to bookkeeper review in order to reduce the risk of misappropriation of assets.
+We have evaluated segregation of duties and internal controls and have implemented additional management oversight.